 Hence, there should be a list of criteria that universities must fulfill before coming here; for instance, being ranked in the top 100 in the targeted disciplines and ensuring that the standard of instruction of their Thai campuses will be similar to that of their local campuses.

 Furthermore, some requirements for cooperation with the private sector or Thai universities should also be mandated to ensure we reap the full benefits of liberalisation.

 Another avenue that the government should also actively explore is to start accrediting well-recognised online courses.
 There is currently a plethora of online courses covering everything from music theory to machine learning.
-These courses are often offered by some of the world’s best universities such as Harvard University, the Massachusetts Institute of Technology (MIT), UC Berkeley, and Oxford University.
-Many of these courses are available at little to no cost and are taught by the faculty of these universities themselves.
+These courses are often offered by some of the world’s best universities such as Harvard University, the Massachusetts Institute of Technology (MIT), UC Berkeley, and University of Oxford.
+Many of these courses are available at little to no cost and are taught by the faculty of these prestigious universities themselves.
 Accrediting the courses hardly costs the government anything and provides students with access to knowledge that is often beyond what their universities can offer.

 Natchapol Praditpetchara is a researcher at the Thailand Development Research Institute (TDRI).
 Policy analyses from the TDRI appear in the Bangkok Post on alternate Wednesdays.

 First Published: Bangkok Post on Wednesday, October 25, 2017